paritytech/parity-bridges-common/README.md

 These components include runtime modules to help you construct your bridge's runtime, as well as bridge relays for cross-chain communication.

 A bridge node is also available.
-The runtime used for this node has support for bridging Ethereum PoA chains to Substrate.
+The node can be used to run a test network which has support for bridging Ethereum PoA chains to Substrate.
 We're working on expanding this functionality in the future.

 🚧 The bridges are currently under construction - a hardhat is recommended beyond this point 🚧